PayHelper/payments-hub/docs/source/includes/public_api/_payment_methods.md

-id | integer | Unique identifier for the object. code | string | Client facing order code position | integer | Position of payment method. created_at | string | Time at which the object was created. updated_at | string | Time at which the object was updated. enabled | boolean | This boolean represents whether or not payment method is enabled or not. supports_recurring | boolean | This boolean represents whether or not payment method supports recurring payments, `false` by default. translations | array | Translations. translations.en | array | Translation key (e.g. `en`).
+id | integer | Unique identifier for the object. code | string | Client facing order code position | integer | Position of payment method. supports_recurring | boolean | This boolean represents whether or not payment method supports recurring payments, `false` by default. translations | array | Translations. translations.en | array | Translation key (e.g. `en`).